 And the great thing is that we’re only getting started.
-We’ve got almost a month’s worth of great Vanguard content planned for you, detailing the advanced spell list, combat, campaigns, etc. Anyway, before we get ahead of ourselves, what have we got for you today?
-Well, following yesterday’s description of Power Dice, today we’re talking about Group Actions.
+We’ve got a load of great Vanguard content planned for you, detailing the advanced spell list, combat, campaigns, etc. Anyway, before we get ahead of ourselves, what have we got in this blog?
+Well, following the previous description of Power Dice, now we’re talking about Group Actions.

 “WHAT ARE GROUP ACTIONS?”